Your Family's Passport to Financial Security

 What if I have second thoughts after I apply?

 How much insurance should I consider?

 Insurance will take effect on the date your application is approved by New York Life Insurance Company provided the initial contribution has been paid within 31 days after the date you are billed you are actively performing the normal activities of a person in good health of like age [NC resident: a person of like age] on the date of approval.

 If you are not performing your normal daily activities as required, you will not become insured until the day you are performing such activities, provided such date is within three months of the date insurance would have been effective you are still eligible.
 (Dependent children are not subject to this requirement.)

 When does coverage end?

-Insurance for you can remain in force until: (a) premium contributions are not paid when due, (b) you reach age 80, (c) the group plan is terminated or modified by the Policyholder or New York Life Insurance Company to end insurance for the group of insureds to which you belong, and (d) you request to terminate insurance.
+Insurance for you can remain in force until: (a) premium contributions are not paid when due, (b) you reach age 80, (c) the group policy is terminated or modified by the Policyholder or New York Life Insurance Company to end insurance for the group of insureds to which you belong, and (d) you request to terminate insurance.
 In addition, dependent child coverage will terminate when your coverage terminates, or when the eligibility requirements are no longer being met.
 Upon your death, coverage for your insured children may continue as described in the Certificate of Insurance.